Shaheer37/News-App/README.md

 The implementation contains following features;
 1. **Master Detail Flow** for screen wider than 600dp
 2. **Dark Theme** support for Android 10
+3. Paginated News data using **Jetpack Paging 3** with **Coroutine Flows**
-3. The user can always swipe down on the list to refresh the data from the API.
+4. The user can always swipe down on the list to refresh the data from the API.
-4. All the project dependencies are injected using **Dagger2**
+5. All the project dependencies are injected using **Dagger2**
-5. The data is fetched from the Newyork Times API using **Retrofit2**
+6. The data is fetched from the [News API](https://newsapi.org/) using **Retrofit2**
-6. Json parsing is done using Google GSON.
+7. Json parsing is done using Google GSON.
-7. The project also contains **Unit** and **Instrumented tests** implemented using **JUnit4 Androidx tests, Espresso and Mockito**.
+8. The project also contains **Unit** and **Instrumented tests** implemented using **JUnit4 Androidx tests, Espresso and Mockito**.

 ## Project Setup
 1. Clone the project and run it in Android studio.
-2. Go to [New York Times Developer's page](https://developer.nytimes.com/) and Sign up.
+2. Go to [News API Page](https://newsapi.org/) and Sign up\Register.
-3. Follow these instructions: [https://developer.nytimes.com/get-started](https://developer.nytimes.com/get-started) to create an Application, enable __Most Popular API__ and get the API key.
+3. Copy the generated API key from your account details page.
-4. Copy the API key generated in previous step and store it in your computers Environment Variables by name: __NewsApiKey__
+4. Store the copied API key in your computers Environment Variables by name: __NewsApiKey__
-5. Run the application \m/.
+5. Build and Run the application \m/.